AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

     ```

 5. Wait about a minute for the containers to fully initialize and connect.

-6. Open http://localhost:8080 (or whatever `URL` was set to) in your browser and enjoy some great music! 🎉
+6. The application is now running on port `8080`.
+Open http://localhost:8080 (or whatever `URL` was set to) in your browser and enjoy some great music! 🎉

 ## Development Setup